grafana/mimir/docs/sources/mimir/configure/configure-otel-collector.md

     endpoint: http://<mimir-endpoint>/otlp
 ```

-And enable it in `service.pipelines`:
+Then, enable it in `service.pipelines`:

 ```yaml
 service: